Mike Milligan

 Biography:

 My graduate training is in latter 19th century and 20th century American intellectual history with a focus on the post-Civil War South.
 My dissertation examines the writings and correspondence of a noted Southern sociologist, folklorist, regionalist, and race relations leader (Howard Odum) who taught at the University of North Carolina from the 1920s through the early 1950s.
-My second major in college was economics, consequently I greatly enjoy the study of United States economic and business history (which includes the study of large corporations and business regulation in America).
-On numerous occasions here at Penn State I have taught a seminar on monopolies and the history of antitrust; I also regularly teach the Department’s 100-level course in United States Business History and its upper level course in United States Constitutional History since 1877.
-A current project is developing a 100-level course in the History of Penn State (being offered for the first time in fall 2017).
+A second major in college was economics, consequently I greatly enjoy the study of United States economic and business history (which includes the study of large corporations and business regulation in America).
+On numerous occasions at Penn State I have taught a seminar on monopolies and the history of antitrust; I also regularly teach the Department’s 100-level course in United States Business History [History 155] and the Departments 400- level course in United States Constitutional History since 1877 [History 450].
+In addition, I developed a lower-level course in the history of Penn State—and History 148 has been a regular course offering by the History Department since 2018.
 I also serve as the undergraduate internship coordinator for the History Department.
-So if you are interested in doing an internship I would welcome meeting with you.
+So if you are interested in doing an internship, I would welcome meeting/ corresponding with you.

 Recent Publications: